Driving chiral phase transition with ring diagram: Abstract

 \section{Abstract}

-{ We study the dressing of four-quark interaction by the ring diagram in an effective chiral quark model.
+{ We study the dressing of four-quark interaction by the ring diagram, and its feeding back to the quark gap equation, in an effective chiral quark model.
 Implementing such an in-medium coupling naturally reduces the chiral transition temperature in a class of chiral models, and is capable of generating the inverse magnetic catalysis at finite temperatures.
 We also demonstrate the important role of confining forces, via the Polyakov loop, in a positive feedback mechanism which reinforces the inverse magnetic catalysis. \PACS{ {25.75.Nq}{Quark deconfinement, quark-gluon plasma production, and phase transitions}\and {12.38.Aw}{General properties of QCD (dynamics, confinement, etc.)} } } \titlerunning{Driving chiral phase transition with ring}